We welcome corrections

 brother Hyrum to death.
 Today, Latter Day Saints view Joseph and Hyrum as

-Broken up, the council chose
+over the deaths, the council chose

 Brigham Young as their leader and decided to